• Skip to primary navigation

 TIP: Check out the American Society of Home Inspectors’ website for a list of certified professionals before hiring a home inspector.

-What is the Average Cost of a Home Inspection?
+The Average Cost of a Home Inspection Explained

 • Termite inspection: A termite inspection is a visual inspection for evidence of these wood-destroying insects.
 It can cost between $50 and $280.